Choose the perfect holiday letting

 Best holiday rental deals in New Forest

-Find the perfect holiday letting from £32 per night by searching among the 955 options featured in New Forest District.
-By directly analysing these holiday lettings, HomeToGo brings you the best deals and the most popular lettings in New Forest District.
+Find the perfect holiday letting from £41 per night by searching among the 1,713 options featured in New Forest District.
+By directly analysing these different offers, HomeToGo brings you the best deals and the most popular lettings in New Forest District.

 Recommended holiday lettings in New Forest

-Rent a holiday apartment, home or cottage in New Forest: from £32 per night
+Rent a holiday home, apartment or cottage in New Forest from just £41 per night

 Popular holiday rental amenities in New Forest

 Some fourteen million people visit the New Forest each year to enjoy the abundant natural beauty and recreational opportunities it offers.
-This large area, located in southern England, is a treasure trove of quaint villages, outdoor areas, and wildlife, and provides something for everyone - kids and adults alike.
-Those with New Forest holiday lettings can discover all that is great about this national park area, which dates back to 1079 AD.
+This large area, located in southern England, is a treasure trove of quaint villages, traditional lodges and log cabins, and fascinating wildlife - there's something for everyone, kids and adults alike.

 New Forest weather - what to expect

 The New Forest’s climate is similar to that of that rest of the UK, which is to say: it’s pretty unpredictable, and it’s not uncommon for it to be both sunny and rainy in the same day.
-As such, those with New Forest holiday lettings will find it beneficial to pack waterproof clothing for their trip.
 During the summer, the weather is typically warm, T-shirt weather, while autumn and winter are often characterised by overcast and cool temperatures.

 What to do in the New Forest

-People don’t necessarily book a New Forest holiday home for the attractions - they go for the New Forest, which is the destination and attraction all rolled into one.
+People don’t typically book New Forest lodges for the attractions - they go for the forest itself, which is the destination and attraction all rolled into one.

 For those who like their outdoor activities with a dash of adrenaline, why not have a go at some intense cycling - there are more than 160 km of trails and it’s a great way to see the diversity of the area.
 Or why not head out on the water for a spot of water skiing or wakeboarding?
 Horse Riding is also a popular activity with adults and kids in the New Forest.

 It’s not all about nature here, though.
 There are also beautiful market towns that are great to explore.
-Lymington, a port town, features beautiful architecture, narrow roads, and quaint shops and cafes, while picturesque Beaulieu is home to Buckler’s Hard, a living museum where you’ll be transported back to the 18th century, and The National Motor Museum, which features an excellent exhibition of vintage cars and other vehicles.
+Lymington, a port town, features beautiful classic cottages, narrow roads, and quaint shops and cafes.
+Picturesque Beaulieu is home to Buckler’s Hard, a living museum where you’ll be transported back to the 18th century, and The National Motor Museum, which features an excellent exhibition of vintage cars and other vehicles.

-Booking a New Forest holiday home is an ideal getaway for families with children, because this area is loaded with many great family-friendly activities.
-That being said, just the nature of the park, with all its nooks and crannies and open land, will fascinate children from the outset.
+Lodges and holiday cottages in the New Forest are ideal for families with kids, because this area is loaded with many great family-friendly activities.
+The park, with all its nooks and crannies and open land, will fascinate children from the outset.

 Get up close to nature in a controlled setting by visiting Bolderwood Deer Sanctuary.
-It is possible to see deer in the park without visiting the sanctuary, but it’s not always guaranteed, so stop by the viewing platform for a view of these native mammals.
+It is possible to see deer in the park without visiting the sanctuary, but it’s not always guaranteed, so stop by the viewing platform for a view of these beautiful creatures.

 If you want to give your children a fun activity that is also educational, head along for one of the organised events put on by the park.
 These include trails through various sections of the park with a tour guide and a look at the wildlife, such as birds in their natural environment.

-For a simple yet memorable activity, grab a kite from the souvenir store and head to Whitefield Moor.
-Fly them high and perhaps enjoy a relaxing picnic in a spot with great views, before heading back to your New Forest holiday letting to rest up for the following day's activities.
+For a simple yet memorable family holiday activity, grab a kite from the souvenir store and head to Whitefield Moor.
+Fly them high and enjoy a relaxing picnic with the kids in a spot with great views, before heading back to your New Forest holiday letting to rest up for the following day's activities.

 Moors Valley Country Park and Forest